i-saito11/Text-Extraction/README.md

 ## Output data

-The output of the scripts will be generated in the same way the input works.
+The output of the scripts will be generated in the folder you provide as an output to your system.

 ## More Information